jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 1.0.
 VirtualBox and Vagrant Setup
 ===============================================================================
-This section installs VirtualBox and Vagrant onto a Windows computer.
+This section installs VirtualBox and Vagrant onto a computer.

 This guide uses the terms "virtual machine" and "host machine."
 A virtual machine is an operating system running on simulated hardware, which